MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 ### Basic

-If you select **Basic** as the authentication method, please provide the following information to setup the external call:
+If you select **Basic** as the authentication method, provide the following information to set up the external call:
-1. Username – Provide the username for the URL that you're trying to connect to.
+- **Username** – Provide the username for the URL that you're trying to connect to.
-2. Password URL – Provide Password identifier URL from your Azure Key Vault for Basic authentication.
-To learn how to store a password in your Azure Key Vault and provide access to Fraud Protection, see [Store passwords in your Azure Key Vault](external-calls.md#Store-passwords-in-your-Azure-Key-Vault) section later in this article.
+- **Password URL** – Provide the password identifier URL from your Azure Key Vault for basic authentication.
+FOr information on how to store a password in your Azure Key Vault and provide access to Fraud Protection, see [Store passwords in your Azure Key Vault](external-calls.md#store-passwords-in-your-Azure-Key-Vault).

 ### Certificate

-If you select **Certificate** as the authentication method, please provide the following information to setup the external call:
+If you select **Certificate** as the authentication method, provide the following information to setup the external call:
-1. Certificate URL – Provide certificate identifier URL from your Azure Key Vault.
-To learn how to generate a certificate in your Azure Key Vault and provide access to Fraud Protection, visit [Create a certificate in your Azure Key Vault](external-calls.md#Create-a-certificate-in-your-Azure-Key-Vault) section later in this article.
+- **Certificate URL** – Provide the certificate identifier URL from your Azure Key Vault.
+For information on how to generate a certificate in your Azure Key Vault and provide access to Fraud Protection, see [Create a certificate in your Azure Key Vault](external-calls.md#Create-a-certificate-in-your-Azure-Key-Vault).

 ### OAuth (Microsoft Entra ID)

-If you select **OAuth (Microsoft Entra ID)** (formerly Azure Active Directory) as the authentication method, please provide the following additional information to setup the external call:
+If you select **OAuth (Microsoft Entra ID)** (formerly Azure Active Directory) as the authentication method, provide the following additional information to setup the external call:
-1.	**Audience** - If you selected OAuth (Microsoft Entra ID) as the authentication method, you will be asked to provide an audience.
-You can use an existing Azure application as the audience or create a new one through the integration experience within DFP portal.
-Please ensure audience has permission to access the external call/service.
-To learn more about how to configure Microsoft Entra authentication, see [Configure Microsoft Entra authentication](/azure/app-service/configure-authentication-provider-aad?tabs=workforce-tenant).
+- **Audience** - If you selected OAuth (Microsoft Entra ID) as the authentication method, you'll be asked to provide an audience.
+You can use an existing Azure application as the audience or create a new one through the integration experience within the Fraud Protection portal.
+Ensure the audience has permission to access the external call/service.
+For more information about how to configure Microsoft Entra authentication, see [Configure Microsoft Entra authentication](/azure/app-service/configure-authentication-provider-aad?tabs=workforce-tenant).
-2.	**Application ID** – You will also need to provide the application ID of a new or existing Microsoft Entra application within your Fraud Protection subscription tenant.
+- **Application ID** – You must provide the application ID of a new or existing Microsoft Entra application within your Fraud Protection subscription tenant.
 Generate a certificate in your Azure Key Vault.
 The Fraud Protection app should have read access to this Azure Key Vault.
-To learn how to generate a certificate in your Azure Key Vault and provide access to Fraud Protection, see [Create a certificate in your Azure Key Vault](external-calls.md#Create-a-certificate-in-your-Azure-Key-Vault) section later in this article.
+For information on how to generate a certificate in your Azure Key Vault and provide access to Fraud Protection, see [Create a certificate in your Azure Key Vault](external-calls.md#Create-a-certificate-in-your-Azure-Key-Vault).
 Load the certificate to this Microsoft Entra application.
 For more information about how to create and manage Microsoft Entra applications, see [Create Microsoft Entra Applications](integrate-real-time-api.md#create-microsoft-entra-applications).
-3.	**Certificate URL** – Provide the certificate identifier URL from your Azure Key Vault.
-This is the same certificate you loaded to the Microsoft Entra app in the previous step.
+- **Certificate URL** – Provide the certificate identifier URL from your Azure Key Vault.
+This is the same certificate you uploaded to the Microsoft Entra app earlier.

-Please note, when you select **Microsoft Entra ID**, the authorization header in the HTTP request to the target endpoint will include a bearer token.
-A bearer token is a JSON Web Token (JWT) that is issued by Microsoft Entra ID (formerly Microsoft Entra ID).
-For information about JWTs, see [Microsoft identity platform access tokens](/azure/active-directory/develop/access-tokens).
-Fraud Protection appends the token value to the text "Bearer" in the required format in the request authorization header as shown here:
+When you select **Microsoft Entra ID**, the authorization header in the HTTP request to the target endpoint includes a bearer token.
+A bearer token is a JSON Web Token (JWT) issued by Microsoft Entra ID.
+For more information about JWTs, see [Microsoft identity platform access tokens](/azure/active-directory/develop/access-tokens).
+Fraud Protection appends the token value to the text "Bearer" in the required format in the request authorization header as shown in the following example:

 Bearer \<token\>